 Minimizes Pressure Ulcers

-This tells you the percentage of long-term residents that suffered from pressure ulcers .
-We consider this statistic when determining both nursing and long-term care grades.
+This figure indicates the percent of long-term patients which are suffering from new or worsened pressure ulcers .
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls